 The University of Iowa reserves the right to determine which University of Iowa officials have a legitimate educational interest in being informed about incidents that fall within this policy, pursuant to the Family Educational Rights and Privacy Act (FERPA).

-Only a small group of officials who have a business need to know will typically be told about the complaint; they may include, but are not limited to: Title IX and Gender Equity and the Equity Investigations unit in the Office of Institutional Equity, the Office of Student Accountability, Senior Human Resources Leader or Associate Dean for Faculty, the Office of the Executive Vice President and Provost, University Human Resources, the departmental executive officer, Department of Public Safety, and the Threat Assessment Program.
+Only a small group of officials who have a business need to know will typically be told about the complaint; they may include, but are not limited to: Title IX and Gender Equity and the Equity Investigations unit in the Office of Institutional Equity, the Office of Student Accountability, Senior Human Resources Leader or Associate Dean for Faculty, the Office of the Executive Vice President and Provost, University Human Resources, the departmental executive officer, University of Iowa Police, and the Threat Assessment Team.
 Information will be shared as necessary with response coordinators, investigators, adjudicators, witnesses, and the parties.
 The circle of people with this knowledge will be kept as tight as possible to preserve the parties’ rights and privacy.

 Confidentiality and mandated reporting are addressed more specifically below (see II-4.16).